MAISON DE LA GARE'S TEAM

 Professional Soccer Player and Coach

-A member of Senegal's national woman's soccer team, Lala organizes soccer tournaments for the talibé children every Thursday evening, coaching them to improve their skills.
+A member of Senegal's national woman's soccer team, Lala organizes soccer tournaments for the talibé children, coaching them to improve their skills.
 She also works with the children at the center whenever she is available.